kumar2net/medcheck/PRD.md

 ## Conclusion

-The migration to Netlify with serverless functions and Neon database represents a significant architectural improvement for the DrugReco application.
+The migration to Netlify with serverless functions and Neon database represents a significant architectural improvement for the MedicineChk application.
 This modern stack provides better scalability, cost-effectiveness, and developer experience while maintaining all existing functionality.

 The implementation preserves the family-centered medication management features while providing a foundation for future enhancements and growth.